 - Re: Adria-Alpe Fund(2019) – advised and acted for one of a number of Experienced Investor Funds, on their due diligence and investor spread.

-- Advising trustees of trusts created by Boris Borezovsky in respect of claims made by the Russian Federation and the French Republic (claims in both UK and Gibraltar) – this is ongoing work involving complex issues of trust, commercial law, cross-border recognition and enforcement.
+- Advising trustees of trusts created by the late Boris Borezovsky in respect of claims made by the Russian Federation and the French Republic (claims in both UK and Gibraltar) – this is ongoing work involving complex issues of trust, commercial law, cross-border recognition and enforcement.

 - ABC v.
 XYZ (Supreme Court 2020) – Injunction preventing harassment, the misuse of information subject to the right to the constitutional right to privacy and blackmail (https://www.gcs.gov.gi).